elasmo/sgi/install_attempt.md

 ...
 ```

-From this point it were something like:
+From this point it went roughly like this:
 ```
 from ..
 open ..